harshnative/Jarvis2.O/README.md

 To set custom file share port if the default file share port is busy in your machine which is 5000

 were PORTNUMBER can be from 1000 to 9999

+when the port number assigned is busy , jarvis automatically chooses a free port
 </br>
 </br>